akinuri/software-development-concepts/README.md

 You might be thinking that maybe I'm exaggerating the situation, but no, I'm not.
 I want to understand something enough to teach it to someone else.
 That's what "truly understand" means to me.
 In other words, _"If you can't explain it to a six-year-old, you don't understand it yourself."_

 This is my attempt at fixing the fragmented information.
 I'll be storing everything that I come across here.
-Group them, associate them, graph them, etc. And, spoiler, one of the goals of mine is to write a book.
+Group them, associate them, graph them, etc. And, spoiler, one of my goals is to write a book.
 So these will come in handy, later.

 ## Update <sub><sup>(2021-01-14)</sup></sub>